 The President's Circle

-A cumulative gift of $1,000 or more to the university during the calendar year qualifies the donor for President's Circle membership.
+A cumulative gift of at least $1,000 to the university during a calendar year qualifies the donor for membership.

-Members enjoy a unique schedule of benefits and special events as a token of the university's appreciation for their ongoing partnership, highlighted by the President's Circle Dinner each February.
-The 2015 dinner will be Feb.
-14.
+Members enjoy a unique schedule of benefits and special events as a token of the university's appreciation for their ongoing partnership, highlighted by the President's Circle Dinner each February during Sing Song weekend.